-As testers complete your live maze, you'll start seeing insights on the Results dashboard.
+As participants complete your live maze, you’ll start seeing insights in the Results dashboard.

 In this article: